 Portfolios may purchase sponsored or unsponsored American Depositary Receipts, European Depositary Receipts and Global Depositary Receipts (collectively "Depositary Receipts") typically issued by a bank or trust company which evidence ownership of underlying securities issued by a corporation.
-Generally, Depositary Receipts in registered form are designed for use in the US securities market and Depositary Receipts in bearer form are designed for use in securities markets outside the US.
+Generally, Depositary Receipts in registered form are designed for use in the US securities market and Depositary Receipts in bearer form are designed for use in securities market and Depositary Receipts in bearer form are designed for use in securities market and Depositary Receipts in bearer form are designed for use in securities markets outside the US.
 Depositary Receipts may not necessarily be denominated in the same currency as the underlying securities into which they may be converted.
 Depositary Receipts may be issued pursuant to sponsored or unsponsored programs.
 In sponsored programs, an issuer has made arrangements to have its securities trade in the form of Depositary Receipts.
 In unsponsored programs, the issuer may not be directly involved in the creation of the program.
 Although regulatory requirements with respect to sponsored and unsponsored programs are generally similar, in some cases it may be easier to obtain financial information from an issuer that has participated in the creation of a sponsored program.
 Accordingly, there may be less information available regarding issuers of securities underlying unsponsored programs and there may not be a correlation between such information and the market value of the Depositary Receipts.